Skip to content

 • Different approaches to power and authority.
 Individuals from societies like Japan or Malaysia, perform well under rigid hierarchical structures.
 Meanwhile, Scandinavians or Canadians favor more flexible authority schemes.

 • Individualism vs Collectivism.
-They praise individual initiative in Australia or the US.
-On the other side, in Asian countries like China it carries negative shades.
-In collectivist societies, initiative happens in coordination with the sorrounding stakeholders, or higher authorities.
+They praise individual initiatives in Australia or the US.
+On the other side, in Asian countries like China, it carries negative shades.
+In collectivist societies, initiative is coordinated with the surrounding stakeholders or higher authorities.

 • Risk Aversion.
 Cultures vary in their inclination to take risks.
 That in part explains, for example, why the British explored almost the entire globe.
 Great Britain is one of the least risk-averse societies on the planet.